MyoPhys/fatigue_robustness/README.md

 # fatigue_robustness
-Files and code for original manuscript on fatigue robustness
+August 20, 2026
+This repository contains the raw data files and R scripts necessary to replicate the results of the study **The storage and release of energy from elastic tissues is unaffected by muscle fatigue** by Jeffrey P. Olberding.
+This is a study of the effects of muscle fatigue on the ability of elastic tissues to store and release energy during isotonic and Latch-mediated Spring Actuation (LAMSA) type contractions.

+**Data use license agreement: These data are provided only for reviewers and readers to check and replicate my analyses.
+For use of the data in other original research, please contact Jeffrey Olberding for permission.**

+Analyses were performed using RStudio V.2024.04 (Posit Software, PBC) running R V.4.4.1 (R Core Team).

-1. "Raw Data" - folder containing raw data files from contractile experiments.
+**1. "Raw Data"** - folder containing raw data files from contractile experiments.
    Data files are names using the convention Date_Muscle number_Type of contraction_Before or after fatigue.

 2. "Metadata.csv" - csv file containing data unique to each recording needed for analysis.
 The following columns are defined: